-You can open an account with a Swiss bank before you arrive in Switzerland but you’ll have to provide extensive, authenticated documentation, although online banks may offer other options.
+You can open an account with a Swiss bank before you arrive in Switzerland.
+You’ll have to provide extensive, authenticated documentation, although online banks may offer other options.
 It’s generally easier to walk into a Swiss bank when you arrive and open an account in person.
 In major cities, banks usually have a member of staff who speaks English.

 There are national banks and cantonal banks.
-The latter are intended only for residents of the canton, so if you move out of the canton you may be asked to transfer your account and if you move internationally, the bank will probably ask you to close the account.
+The latter are only for residents of the canton.
+If you move to a different canton, you may need to transfer your account; if you move internationally, the bank will probably ask you to close it.
 Swiss post offices also offers standard banking services.

 Find out how to open a Swiss bank account.

 Paying tax in Switzerland

 After you move to Switzerland, you will be regarded as a Swiss tax resident from either: